 The Port Resale is a section of the Made in the Mountains craft and artists’ gallery and shop on Broad Street in the Village of Port Henry.
 Again, expect surprises, but spend some time and discover some amazing handmade, crafted, and created works in the Made in the Mountains section.
 Open Wednesday through Friday from 12pm-5pm, and Saturday from 10am-3pm.

 So grab some friends for a discovery adventure and head out for some thrifting!
 You never know what you may find.
 Explore some of the local thrift and consignment shops to fulfill your needs and wishes.
-Make a day of it following the map and guide.
+Make a day of it following the .
 Grab lunch and enjoy the scenic vistas while cruising between shops along the Adirondack Coast.

 This week in unique ADK greening news: